Glossary by type

 Nakagawa Kamon (中川掃部)

 The Red Whales' doctor, who mainly treats spirits and succeeds in creating medicine and contact lenses to suppress Kihachi's poison.
-He is described as a thin delicate-looking young man.
+He is described as a thin delicate-looking young man with a gentle personality.
 He and Kusama Seibee come from the same village.
+He also serves as the Red Whales' spymaster.

 Nakajima (中島)